chromatone/chromatone.center/theory/color/names/index.md

 ---
 title: Color names
-subtitle: Know how to name any color of 12 equally spaced hues
+description: Know how to name any color of 12 equally spaced hues

 date: 2021-08-01
 cover: color-names.svg